geovedi/book-notes/2023/when-the-heavens-went-on-sale.notes.md

 ### Flameout
 - US Government Intervention:
-  - In December 2020, Polyakov informs the narrator that the US government is blocking Firefly from obtaining a launch license.
+  - In December 2020, Polyakov informs Vance that the US government is blocking Firefly from obtaining a launch license.
   - Pressure from various agencies forces Polyakov to step away from Firefly, sell most of his shares, and relinquish control.
   - The government demands Polyakov's departure from the board of directors and implements restrictions on his actions.
 - Polyakov's Reaction and Situation: